microsoft/lisa/docs/write_test/write_case.rst

    does not have any requirement.
 It defines the default requirement for this test suite and can be overwritten at the test case level.
 Learn more from :ref:`write_test/concepts:requirement and capability`.
+-  **owner** defines the owner of this test case.
+The default value is "Microsoft".
+The owner information displays in test list, and used for support.

 Metadata in test case
 ^^^^^^^^^^^^^^^^^^^^^